Retirement Accounts Provide Protection Against Creditors

 Employer-sponsored IRA accounts — such as SEP IRAs and SIMPLE IRAs — have unlimited protection for bankruptcy under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA”)², while state laws define the how non-bankruptcy liabilities are handled.

-Traditional IRAs and Roth IRAs are protected for bankruptcy up to $1,283,025 under this Act.
+Traditional IRAs and Roth IRAs are protected for bankruptcy up to $1,283,025 under this Act but are set to change in April, 2019.
 Again, state laws dictate the rules for non-bankruptcy liabilities.

 Note that the creditor protection offered for both ERISA plans and IRA-based accounts are only available in the event of bankruptcy and certain legal liabilities.
 They do not apply to an ex-spouse’s claim pursuant to a divorce proceeding, taxes and penalties due to the Internal Revenue Service, federal criminal fines, or wrongdoing against the retirement plan itself.